MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 General Ledger.

 Account security applies to all account fields in the maintenance windows in all modules.
-If you don’t have full access to all accounts, you won’t be able to view secured accounts by using an account lookup, by using the browse buttons, or by entering a secured account number.
-If you open a record that includes a secured account, the account field will be blank and the message “Access denied/Account missing” will appear in the Description field.
-If you attempt to enter an account number that is secured, the message “You don’t have permission to create new accounts or view all accounts” will appear when you move from the field.
+If you don't have full access to all accounts, you won't be able to view secured accounts by using an account lookup, by using the browse buttons, or by entering a secured account number.
+If you open a record that includes a secured account, the account field will be blank and the message "Access denied/Account missing" will appear in the Description field.
+If you attempt to enter an account number that is secured, the message "You don't have permission to create new accounts or view all accounts" will appear when you move from the field.
 The account and description fields will be cleared.

 #### Effects of account security on secured windows